-- Open the hood to access the oil tank filler cap.
-Also, remove all seats to watch the oil level.
-(See page 2-7 for hood, and 2-5 and 2-6 for rear and front seat.) - 2.
-Open the oil tank filler cap, and very slowly add engine oil to the oil tank. - 3.
-Stop pouring when the oil just reaches the bottom of the filler tube.
+- Remove the rear and front seats to access the oil filler cap.
+(See pages 2-4 and 2-5 for seat removal and installation procedures.) - 2.
+Open the oil tank filler cap, and very slowly add engine oil to the oil tank. - Stop pouring when the oil just reaches the bottom of the filler tube.